 him if we could buy back the kite.
-It's a 'sharks.'
-Fifty miles out from the miles, steering system exploded, and they spent 45 minutes on their side, hove-to - or in dry-heaving - while Paxton rebuilt the steering system.
-"It was the epic downhill, heavy air, gearbusting race it's supposed to be," Paxton Rufus Sjoberg and Dylan Benjamin aboard the former's 11 Meter Skiffsailbut came up short in their bid to unseat Tiburon.
-They settled for second with another four hours of corrected time.
+It's a 1.5-oz kite that I'd bought right before the rule changed (to allow larger spinnakers) and had only been used once.
+That sail rocked!
+It was about six feet short on the hoist and two feet short on the tack, and it was perfect."
+But still, it wasn't smooth sailing for the 'sharks.'
+Fifty miles out from the finish, the steering system exploded, and they spent 45 minutes on their side, hove-to - or in certain cases, dry-heaving - while Paxton rebuilt the steering system.
+"It was the epic downhill, heavy air, gearbusting race it's supposed to be," Paxton said.
+Rufus Sjoberg and Dylan Benjamin aboard the former's 11 Meter Skiffsailingfoundation.org were not far behind, but came up short in their bid to unseat Tiburon.
+They settled for second overall, with another four hours of corrected time.
 Rounding out the podium was Brack Duker's SC 70 Holua.
-Elapsed time honors went to Andrew McCorquodale's Open 60 O Canada which, like many of the boats, found pressure well offshore - Tiburon got as far as 120 miles off the coast at one point.
+Elapsed time honors went to Andrew McCorquodale's Open 60 O Canada which, like many of the boats, found pressure well offshore - Tiburorl got as far as 120 miles off the coast at one point.
 O Canada covered the 360-mile course in 36h, 24m, 26s.
-The big breeze took its toll on the fleet 16 boats had started.
+The big breeze took its toll on the fleet - 16 boats had started.
 But more striking was the fact that there were only 16 boats to begin with.
 According to Encinal YC Vice Commodore Victor Early, a combination of circumstances meant that no local option for the Safety At Sea Seminar - a requirement for 40% of the crew as the race is an offshore Category 2 event - was available beforehand.
-'Our local instructor retired from doing the seminar," Early said.
-"US Sailing didn't select a new one until three months before the start, which didn't leave us enough time to promote it to the point where we could fill the Filling the class is important if you're going to sponsor the seminar, as all the costs are incurred by the sponsor, and it's not inexpensive.
+"Our local instructor retired from doing the seminar," Early said.
+"US Sailing didn't select a new one until three months before the start, which didn't leave us enough time to promote it to the point where we could fill the class."
+Filling the class is important if you're going to sponsor the seminar, as all the costs are incurred by the sponsor, and it's not inexpensive.
 As it was, the next available class wasn't scheduled until after the race.

 We have to think that the club's new m.o. of switching between Catalina Island and Santa Barbara in alternate years also having an effect.
 Race veterans have told us that sailing the race in a trailerable boat is much easier when going to Santa Barbara than Catalina.
 For the latter, most outboard-powered smaller boats just hang a left after the finish, faced with an additional 25-mile sail and/or motor over to the mainland - if they don't sail the 18 miles down to Avalon first - often in little or no breeze.
 The island has it's own eddy named after it, and it's typical to get very little breeze in the mornings, which can mean a complete restart after a downwind smash fest Although the leg into Santa Barbara after reaching Pt.
 Conception can be equally light, the logistics are a lot simpler.
 Once in Santa Barbara, all the boats have to do is haul out, pack up, attend the trophies (or not) and get home.
 One racer posed a very good question.
+SHEET